jghlt/bp-wordpress-api/README.md

 Simple structured staring point for api-based WordPress builds.
 Project structure loosely based on [roots/bedrock](https://github.com/roots/bedrock).
 The aim of this project is to provide a simple semi headless cms for when the WP Rest api is overkill.

 ## Features
-* api theme adapted to output json
+* api theme adapted to output json on any/all routes
 * simple user defined routes
 * caching with transients